 I’m eager to understand your expectations better.
 Could you provide more clarity on your requirements?
 I’d appreciate having more information to work with.
 For instance, are there any past examples or case studies of successful work that I could refer to?
 This would greatly help me gain a clearer idea of your expectations.

-How do we professionally say I do not feel supported by you as my boss?
+How do we professionally say I do not feel very supported by you as my boss.

 How do we professionally say, and how is this relevant to this conversation?

 Why do you keep asking for my input but never listen to it?

 How do we professionally say stop gossiping and complaining about other team members?